 - Remember and follow the hierarchy of controls for occupational hazards.
 See this link from the CDC for more https://www.cdc.gov/niosh/topics/hierarchy/default.html.

 We know it but do we practice it?
 Now is the time to ensure this basic public health tenet.
 CDC’s Hand Hygiene in Healthcare Settings website https://www.cdc.gov/handhygiene/ can help.

 To keep informed on COVID-19, visit the CDC’s dedicated webpages https://www.cdc.gov/coronavirus/2019-ncov/index.html and ANA’s website https://www.nursingworld.org/practice-policy/work-environment/health-safety/disaster-preparedness/coronavirus/.

 Nursing Infection Control Education Network

-ANA and the Centers for Disease Control and Prevention (CDC) have partnered with 20 NICE Network members to develop the Nursing Infection Control Education Network (NICE Network).
-The NICE network seeks to empower nurses to protect themselves and their patients by providing real time infection prevention and control training to U.S. nurses.
-The goal of the training programs developed through the NICE Network is to improve adherence to infection prevention and control practices and enhance the confidence of nurses to care for patients with Ebola and other highly contagious diseases.
+ANA and the Centers for Disease Control and Prevention (CDC) partnered with 20 organizations to develop the Nursing Infection Control Education Network (NICE Network).
+The NICE Network sought to empower nurses to protect themselves and their patients by providing real-time infection prevention and control training to U.S. nurses.
+The goals of the training programs developed through the NICE Network were to improve adherence to infection prevention and control practices and enhance the confidence of nurses to care for patients with Ebola and other highly contagious diseases.

 You are now leaving the American Nurses Foundation